shaunpez/shaunpezeshki.com/src/blog/post-48.md

 We're not addicted to our phones.
 We're trapped by economics.

 The scroll isn't a distraction from real life.
 For many, it is real life.
 It's where the opportunities are.
 The connections.
 The income.
+The only way to see what's actually happening.

 Until someone fixes the underlying conditions, the logout fantasy stays a fantasy.